jbolda/covector/README.md

 # covector

-Sane package change management for single packages, monorepos, and polyglot.
+Transparent and flexible change management for publishing packages and assets.
+Publish and deploy from a single asset repository, monorepos, and even multi-language repositories.

 ## Packages